MK316/Collaboration26/mini-project/readme.md

    - possible **classroom use**
    - any **difficulty or limitation**
    - ideas for **future improvement**
+   - Code blocks used (code blocks will start with ``` and end with ```)
+   - Describe which Generative AI tool (e.g., ChatGPT, Gemini, Claude) you used and for what specific purpose.

 4. Create a simple English learning or teaching app.
 5. Deploy the app on **Streamlit**.
 6. Share both links in the class table: